nlsynth/karuta/README.md

 # Karuta
-### (Karuta was renamed from Neon Light.
-So you might find some documents or comments referring to Neon Light or nli for a while...)
 Author: Yusuke TABATA (tabata.yusuke@gmail.com)

 ## What's this?
 TL;DR:
-    Experimental high level synthesis (HLS) from prototype based object oriented script language to RTL (Verilog) which might become useful for FPGA development...
+    An experimental tool to perform high level synthesis (HLS) from prototype based object oriented scripting language to RTL (Verilog).
+The main objective of this project is to be useful for FPGA development.

-This software Karuta (compiler) takes Karuta Script language as an input and outputs cirtuits in Verilog RTL.
+This software Karuta (compiler) takes source code in Karuta Script language as an input and outputs cirtuits in Verilog HDL.
-As of now, this software has too many bugs and unimplemented features.
-In addition to implementation/documentation quality, many important features are not documented and liable to change.
+As of now, this software is not so mature and has too many bugs.
+In addition to the premature implementation/documentation quality, many important features are liable to change.

-This software package is under development to explore efficient logic circuit design methodology.
+This software is under development to explore efficient logic circuit design methodology.

 See https://sites.google.com/site/karutacompiler/ for some more details.